collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2021.md

 large needle driver, a controllable camera based on the da Vinci Endoscopic Camera Manipulator (ECM), a suturing phantom, and a needle with suture.

+## News

+12/14/2021: Announcing the [GitHub Discussions forum](https://github.com/collaborative-robotics/surgical_robotics_challenge/discussions) for questions and comments.
+See the [Community page](./community.md) for more information.

 ## Timeline

 **September 15, 2021:**  Challenge opens